-- Type 1 – the Perfectionist/Reformer: This personality type is rational and idealistic.
+- Type 1 – the Improver: This personality type is rational and idealistic.
 Common traits of this type include strong principles, purposefulness, self-control, and perfectionism.

-- Type 2 – the Helper: The Helper type is caring and interpersonal.
+- Type 2 – the Giver: The Giver type is caring and interpersonal.
 Persons with this personality type are usually demonstrative, kind, generous, and possessive.

-- Type 3 – the Achiever: People with this type are goal-oriented and logical.
-Achievers are adaptable, practical, driven, and often apprehensive.
+- Type 3 – the Go-getter People with this type are goal-oriented and logical.
+Go-getters are adaptable, practical, driven, and often apprehensive.

-- Type 4 – the Individualist/Romantic: This type centers on sensitivity and withdrawal.
+- Type 4 – the Contemplator: This type centers on sensitivity and withdrawal.
 Those with this type are likely to be expressive, dramatic, creative, and sensitive.

-- Type 5 – the Investigator: This type is intense and cerebral.
+- Type 5 – the Pioneer This type is intense and cerebral.
 Investigators are often perceptive, innovative, secretive, and isolated.

-- Type 6 – the Loyalist: The Loyalist type is committed and security-oriented.
+- Type 6 – the Devoted: The Devoted type is committed and security-oriented.
 Its traits include engagement, responsibility, anxiety, and suspicion.

-- Type 7 – the Enthusiast: Enthusiasts are busy and spontaneous.
+- Type 7 – the Cheerleader: Cheerleaders are busy and spontaneous.
 This type is often associated with spontaneity, versatility, and agitation.

-- Type 8 – the Challenger: This personality type is powerful and dominating.
+- Type 8 – the Master: This personality type is powerful and dominating.
 Challengers are likely to be self-confident, decisive, willful, and confrontational.

-- Type 9 – the Peacemaker: Peacemakers are easygoing and self-aware.
+- Type 9 – the Agreeable: Agreeable types are easygoing and self-aware.
 They are often receptive, reassuring, and complacent.

 The Enneagram in the workplace